-Eighty-two percent of the respondents to the 2021 Retailer Satisfaction Survey rated the Texas Lottery's services as "Good" or "Excellent," and less than 7% rated them as "poor" or "very poor."
-While the results from the 2021 survey demonstrated a high level of satisfaction with Texas Lottery and lottery operator services, the satisfaction level fell below historical levels.
-Prior to March 2020, this measure consistently rated at or above 95% "good to excellent."
-The 2021 performance was below this level likely due in part to the implementation of the online survey methodology when in-person surveying was used previously, a largely different segment of retailer staff being surveyed online compared to the in-person surveys and an unusually high level of scratch ticket inventory demand by retailers during the survey period because of extremely strong scratch ticket sales levels.
-The Texas Lottery currently plans to use email and an internet-based survey tool for future satisfaction surveys.
+Eighty-nine percent of the respondents to the 2023 Retailer Satisfaction Survey rated the Texas Lottery's services as "Good" or "Excellent," and less than three percent rated them as "Poor" or "Very Poor."
+While the results from the 2023 survey demonstrated a high level of satisfaction with Texas Lottery and lottery operator services, the satisfaction level fell below historical levels.
+Prior to March 2020, this measure consistently rated at or above 95 percent "good to excellent."
+The 2023 performance was below this level likely due in part to the implementation of the online survey methodology reaching a largely different segment of retailer contacts compared to the in-person surveys.
+The Texas Lottery currently plans to continue using email and an internet-based survey tool for future satisfaction surveys.

 In recent years, several initiatives have been implemented to provide enhanced customer service to licensed retailers.
 In 2015, the Texas Lottery launched the Lottery Services Portal (LSP) website, available to retailers at tx-lsp.lotteryservices.com.
 LSP provides existing and potential Texas Lottery retailers with the convenience and efficiency of secure, online access to lottery reports and functions, including the ability to submit license applications online.
 When a license application is submitted online through LSP, the user is now notified immediately that the application has been received.
-In 2017, the Texas Lottery launched the Lottery Learning Link, a user-friendly online learning tool that provides retailers access to courses comprised of video tutorials, hands-on exercises, reviews and assessments.
-The courses provide supplemental training on key areas of retailers' lottery business.
+The Texas Lottery introduced its first online retailer training tool, Lottery Learning Link in 2017.
+The free service to retailers was replaced in 2024 with Learning Wizard.
+The new service provides retailers access to courses comprised of video tutorials, hands-on exercises, reviews and assessments.
+Courses are designed to deliver supplemental training on key areas of retailers' lottery business and does not replace required new retailer training classes.
+The Learning Wizard is an easy way for retailers to provide lottery information to new employees and quick reference on specific topics for everyone at their stores.

 The implementation of player ticket self-check technology reduces retailer labor transaction time in processing ticket inquiries and validations by minimizing player questions about the prize amount of potential winning tickets.
-Additionally, Texas Lottery and lottery operator personnel continue to reach out to retailers in small group settings called Retailer Links meetings, held throughout the state each year, reaching retailers in more than 80 cities and towns in over 100 meetings from CY 2006 through 2019.
+Additionally, Texas Lottery and lottery operator personnel continue to reach out to retailers in small group settings called Retailer Links meetings, held throughout the state each year, reaching retailers in more than 85 cities and towns in over 90 meetings from CY 2006 through 2023.
 Links meetings provide retailers the most current information on Texas Lottery policies and game initiatives, while offering an open forum for soliciting feedback and addressing retailer concerns.
 Retailers view these meetings as a positive means of furthering communication between the Texas Lottery, the lottery operator and lottery retailers.
-Social-distancing measures due to COVID-19 were implemented in 2020 and resulted in postponement of Retailer Links meetings through FY 2021, with plans to reintroduce meetings in 2022.
+Social-distancing measures due to COVID-19 were implemented in 2020 and resulted in postponement of Retailer Links meetings until August 2022.